How to Relist on eBay: An eBay Relist Guide to Boost Sales

 Frequent eBay relists may get your account flagged for suspicious activity, which could result in a warning, suspension, restriction, or even account termination.

-Step 1: Go to eBay and navigate to the specific listing you want to refresh.
+Step 1: Head to your Seller Hub and open the Unsold (or Active) section, then find the listing you want to refresh.

 The manual eBay relisting process is fine for a single listing or two.
 But, if you’re serious about improving your sales, you need to have a relisting strategy in place.
 This involves periodically refreshing your listings so that they aren’t forgotten.